Uniform Guidance

 Questions?

-Compendium of Key Changes to Uniform Guidance (2 CFR 200) as of 10/1/24
+Summary of Key Changes to Uniform Guidance (2 CFR 200) as of 10/1/2024

 This information is adapted from COGR’s Fifth Look Implementation and Readiness Guide for the Uniform Guidance for the University of Delaware by the Research Office (RO).
-See RO’s updated Uniform Guidance webpage.
+See RO’s updated Uniform Guidance webpage .

 Prior Approval for Personnel and Contractor Changes: Changes to key personnel (employees and contractors, including subrecipients) listed by name or position in an award notice require prior approval.
 Note that this language is broader than the previous language, which only focused on key personnel named in an award notice.

-$5,000 up to $10,000 per item.
+Equipment Threshold: The revised guidelines allow for an increase in the equipment capitalization threshold from $5,000 up to $10,000 per item.
 However, these changes can only take place as of the effective date of a new F&A rate agreement.
-The University’s F&A rate agreement runs through 6/30/28, so no changes in the University’s equipment thresholds will occur at least until then.
-Note, however, that subrecipients or pass-through entities may be using different thresholds.
+Note that subrecipients or pass-through entities may be using different thresholds.

-$5,000) in unused supplies (new condition, not having been used or opened) on awards subject to the new rules.
+Unused Supplies at the End of the Award: At Closeout, each award may retain up to $10,000 (an increase from $5,000) in unused supplies in new condition, not having been used or opened on awards subject to the new guidelines.
 These supplies are expected to be used for future federal research projects.
-If the award has excess items at the end of the award exceeding that amount, the federal agency is entitled to compensation (through sale or calculation of current market value) minus $1,000 of the proceeds to cover institutional expenses.
+If the award has excess items (per the definition above) at the end of the award exceeding the $10,000 threshold, the federal agency is entitled to compensation per 2 CFR 200.314.

-Publication and Costs Incurred for Closeout after the Award End Date: Publication-related costs or costs to share the research results (including the salaries of personnel preparing final reports) and costs associated with the disposition of equipment may be incurred after the award end date and charged to the final budget period if (and only if) all charges are liquidated prior to the due date of the final report.
+Publication and Costs Incurred for Closeout after the Award End Date: Publication-related costs or costs to share research results (including the salaries of personnel preparing final reports) and costs associated with the disposition of equipment may be incurred after the award end date and charged to the final budget period if (and only if) all charges are liquidated prior to the due date of the final report.

 ACTION: No new action is needed since the University already follows this approach for awards that have designated future funding.

-Subawards – Risk Assessments: SPA undertakes an annual risk assessment on subawards as required under federal regulations, and when needed incorporates additional terms in the subaward to mitigate potential risk (e.g., additional reporting or monitoring, rebudgeting restrictions, etc.).
+Subawards – Risk Assessments: RO undertakes an annual risk assessment on subawards as required under federal regulations, and when needed incorporates additional terms in the subaward to mitigate potential risk (e.g. additional reporting or monitoring, rebudgeting restrictions, etc.).
 For subawards subject to the updated regulations, the University will now also be required to notify the sponsor when additional risk mitigation terms are included in the subaward agreement.